segp-uob/segp/dev/Worksheets/0_gettingstarted.md

 ### Going further

+Finished?
 Launch the AngularCLI default site above and follow the links to more detailed and comprehensive tutorials on Angular.